Hide and Speak: Towards Deep Neural Networks for Speech Steganography: Model

-\paragraph{Multiple Decoders.} In this setting, the model is provided with a single carrier $\cf$, and a set of $k$ messages, $\mm = \{\m_i\}_{i=1}^k$, where $k>1$.
-In this case, $\h$ is the concatenation of the encoded carrier, the original carrier, and all $k$ messages.
-Since our goal is to decode all $k$ messages separately, we use $k$ message decoders, denoted by $D_{m,i}$ where $1 < i\le k$, one for each message.
-The modified loss function is therefore,
+The above approach can be naturally extended to conceal multiple messages.
+In that case, the model is provided with a single carrier $\CF$, and a set of $k$ messages, $\{\M_i\}_{i=1}^k$, where $k>1$.
+We explored two settings: (i) \emph{multiple message decoders}, in which we use $k$ different message decoders denoted by $D_{m,i}$ where $1 < i\le k$, one for each message; and (ii) \emph{a single conditional decoder}, in which we condition a single decoder $D_{m}$ with a set of codes $\{q_i\}_{i=1}^k$.
+Each code $q_i$ is represented as a one-hot vector of size $k$.

-In words, each message decoder $D_{m,i}$ is trained to decode the $i$th message $\m_i$.
-Notice, the following setup can be viewed as a generalization of single message decoding where $k$ is set to one.

-\paragraph{Conditional Decoder.} The above setup leads to linear growth in memory costs in the size of $k$.
-In other words, concealing $k$ messages requires $k$ separate decoders, which can be memory intensive for large values of $k$.
-To mitigate that, we further explore the use of a single conditional decoder instead of multiple decoders.
-In this setup, the encoding process is identical to the case of multiple decoders.
-During decoding we condition the decoder with a set of codes $\{q_i\}_{i=1}^k$.
-Therefore, $D_m$ gets as input not only $\hat{\cf}$ but also a code indicating the message index.
-The corresponding loss function is as follows,

-Each code $q_i$ is represented as a one-hot vector of size $k$ with $1$ at the $i$th index and zeros elsewhere.
-We follow the work by \citet{choi2018stargan}, where the conditioning label is spatially replicated and concatenated with the original input.